DevQAC/QA-Portal/qa-portal-services/README.md

 ##### 2.2.3.1.
 Overview

 The cohort-api manages all the resources associated with a cohort (cohort_course, course, trainer, trainee, technology, location).
-These resources are common across most of the spring boot services for the QA Portal, so are defined in the api-common project, but are managed through the cohort-api.<br><br>When a user is created (or updated) both the QA Portal application database, and the keycloak database are updated.
+These resources are common across most of the spring boot services for the QA Portal, so are defined in the api-common project, but are managed through the cohort-api.<br><br>
+When a user is created (or updated) both the QA Portal application database, and the keycloak database are updated.
 These updates are performed in separate transactions, so there is the potential for the QA Portal database and keycloak to get into an inconsistent state if an error occurs.
-At the moment, any of these inconsistencies will have to be resolved manually, but a task should be added to JIRA to investigate the feasibility of an automated solution.<br><br>Currently cohorts, courses and technologies can be created and updated but there is no mechanism to delete them.
-If deletion is introduced in future, it should be a soft delete so associations with other resources (e.g. feedback forms) are preserved.<br><br>Cohorts and the associated resources can only be managed by a user with the super-user role through the administration application, but cohorts and associated resources are used by most of the services in the QA Portal.
+At the moment, any of these inconsistencies will have to be resolved manually, but a task should be added to JIRA to investigate the feasibility of an automated solution.<br><br>
+Currently cohorts, courses and technologies can be created and updated but there is no mechanism to delete them.
+If deletion is introduced in future, it should be a soft delete so associations with other resources (e.g. feedback forms) are preserved.<br><br>
+Cohorts and the associated resources can only be managed by a user with the super-user role through the administration application, but they can be referenced by any of the other QA Portal services (through api-common).

 ##### 2.2.3.2.
 Class Diagram